nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 PaperTrade is a command line trading simulator that lets you try your hand at trading stocks with no risk!

+__Note: Do not panic if you see the `API limit reached` error!__

+What you are using is a free version.
+Hence, there is a limit of 5 API requests per minute.
+You can pay for the premium version starting at only $29.99/month!

 ## Quick Start

 1. Ensure that you have Java 11 or above installed.